preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/microsoft-365/spfx-instruction-612/index.rst

-SPFx Instruction
+SPFx instruction
 ==================

-This is an instruction that may be needed for integration between Omnia and SharePoint Team Sites.
+This is an instruction that may be needed for integration between Omnia and SharePoint team sites.

 .. image:: spfx-instruction-v7.png